tango-crew/tango-api/README.md

 :warning: This is the **ONLY RECOMMENDED WAY** to integrate this project, please do not push directly to Heroku.

-All commits pushed to branch master all deployed on Heroku.
+All commits pushed to branch master will be deployed on the Heroku.
 It is did automatically by [Travis CI](https://travis-ci.org/craftcode/tango-api).
-For more details see de [documentation](http://docs.travis-ci.com/user/deployment/heroku/) and the **.travis.yml** file.
+For more details see the [documentation](http://docs.travis-ci.com/user/deployment/heroku/) and the **.travis.yml** file.

 ## How to contribute :heart_eyes: